 Returns the sorted list formed by merging all the sub-lists of ListOfLists.
 All sub-lists must be sorted prior to evaluating this function.

-'''
+When two elements compare equal, the element from the sub-list with the lowest position in ListOfLists is picked before the other element.

 merge(List1, List2) -> List3

-'''

 Returns the sorted list formed by merging List1 and List2.
 Both List1 and List2 must be sorted prior to evaluating this function.

-'''
+When two elements compare equal, the element from List1 is picked before the element from List2.

 merge(Fun, List1, List2) -> List3

-'''

-- $Fun = fun(A, B) \rightarrow bool()$
+- $\operatorname{Fun} = \operatorname{fun}(A, B) -> \operatorname{bool}()$

 - List1 = [A]

 - List2 = [B]

-- List3 = [A | B]
+- List3 = $[A \mid B]$

-'''

-A = B = term()
+- A = B = term()

 Returns the sorted list formed by merging List1 and List2.
 Both List1 and List2 must be sorted according to the ordering function Fun prior to evaluating this function.
 Fun(A, B) should return true if A comes before B in the ordering, false otherwise.
+When two elements compare equal, the element from List1 is picked before the element from List2.

 merge3(List1, List2, List3) -> List4

-Types:

-'''